-In Part 3 of the IELTS Speaking test, you move from the personal to the general.
+Think global for success in IELTS Speaking Part 3 In IELTS Speaking Part 3, you move from the personal to the general.
 While Part 1 and Part 2 ask you to answer questions based on your life experiences, in Part 3 you are asked to comment about abstract topics.
 And for me, this this is the part of the test where the examiner really gets to test your language and academic skills.

-In are recent post, I spoke about how important it was in Speaking Part 3 to speak in GENERAL.
+What does the examiner want you to do in IELTS Speaking Part 3?
+In are recent post, I spoke about how important it was in IELTS Speaking Part 3 to speak in GENERAL.
 However, even more important than this is making sure that you directly answer the examiners question.
 But, what if you can’t work out what the examiner is asking you to talk about?!
 Or, more importantly, what if you can’t recognise the type of language they are asking you to produce?
 Well, my top-tip for this is DON’T WAIT FOR WORDS THAT SHOW FUNCTIONS!